foglamp/foglamp-dev-pkg/README.rst

 .. code-block:: console

   $ pwd
-  /home/foglamp/foglamp-pkg
+  /home/fledge/fledge-pkg
-  $ export FOGLAMP_ROOT=/home/foglamp/source/FogLAMP
+  $ export FLEDGE_ROOT=/home/fledge/source/Fledge
-  $ cd /home/foglamp/source/FogLAMP
+  $ cd /home/fledge/source/Fledge
   $ make
   ...
   ...
-  $ cd /home/foglamp/foglamp-pkg
+  $ cd /home/fledge/fledge-pkg
   $ ./make_deb x86
-  - FogLAMP Dev package (headers and libraries) -
+  - Fledge Dev package (headers and libraries) -
-  The package root directory is : /home/foglamp/foglamp-pkg The FogLAMP directory is      : /usr/local/foglamp
+  The package root directory is : /home/fledge/fledge-pkg The Fledge directory is      : /usr/local/fledge
-  The FogLAMP version is        : 1.3
+  The Fledge version is        : 1.3
-  The package will be built in  : /home/foglamp/foglamp-pkg/packages/Debian/build The architecture is set as    : x86_64
+  The package will be built in  : /home/fledge/fledge-pkg/packages/Debian/build The architecture is set as    : x86_64
-  The package name is           : foglamp-dev-1.3-x86_64
+  The package name is           : fledge-dev-1.3-x86_64

   Populating the package and updating version in control file ...
-    - FogLAMP header files added.
+    - Fledge header files added.
-    - FogLAMP library files added.
+    - Fledge library files added.
   Done.
   Building the new package...
-  dpkg-deb: building package 'foglamp-dev' in 'foglamp-idev-1.3-x86_64.deb'.
+  dpkg-deb: building package 'fledge-dev' in 'fledge-idev-1.3-x86_64.deb'.
   Building complete.
   $